 Pre-sessional English courses allow you to study English with the objective of reaching the language requirements necessary to enrol on your chosen undergraduate or postgraduate course.
-On a pre-sessional English course, you will learn and improve your:
+Our pre-sessional English courses will give you a mix of:

-- live face-to-face online teaching sessions in groups
+- live face-to-face online or on-campus teaching sessions in groups

-- interactive live session activities delivered in an encouraging and supportive teaching style
+- Activities delivered in an encouraging and supportive teaching style

 - regular, individual tutorials with one of your main teachers